uikit/uikit-site/docs/pages/image.md

 - An empty placeholder image is generated instantly to prevent content jumping while images are being loaded or not yet in the viewport.
 - Optionally, the placeholder image can have any kind of background or preload animation.

-It supports the `img` element and the CSS `background-image` property.
-The `srcset` attribute for images is supported as well to serve the optimal image for different device widths and high resolution (retina) displays.
+The Image components supports the `img` element and the CSS `background-image` property.
+The `srcset` attribute for images is supported as well creating the optimal images for different device widths and high resolution (retina) displays.
 The Image component even makes it possible to use `srcset` for the CSS `background-image` property.

 ***